jschless/jschless.github.io/_posts/2022-08-26-the-improvement-of-air-travel.md

 date: 2022-08-26 21:03:36 +0530
 ---

+**TLDR**: Flying can be miserable and it seems like they could fix it.

 ## A Regrettable Experience

 “Excuse me sir, we’re going to have to gate check your bag.”
 I shrugged as the attendant affixed a shipping label to my bag and I boarded the plane.
 There’s never space for my bag by the time I board.
 Whatever.
 I got to my aisle seat 8 rows from the back of the plane.
 There’s a stout 6’4” man in the middle seat.
 He does not properly fit and his legs and arms flow over into the airspace of my seat.
 I sit down and put on my noise cancelling headphones and before long we’re in the air.